Portable Single-Beam Atomic Total-Field Magnetometer for Stand-off Magnetic Sensing: Conclusion

 \section{Conclusion}

 We developed and demonstrated a compact single-beam $^{87}$Rb scalar optically pumped atomic magnetometer (OPAM) based on an all-optical Bell--Bloom scheme with digital lock-in dispersive tracking.
-The instrument integrates a simplified single-beam optical head with an in-house control board and software-defined demodulation, enabling portable operation in the Earth-field regime while maintaining stable, real-time readout of magnetic-field variations.
+The instrument integrates a simplified single-beam optical head with an in-house control board and a fully software-defined signal chain implemented in Python on a COTS data-acquisition module, enabling portable operation in the Earth-field regime while maintaining stable, real-time readout of magnetic-field variations.

 To evaluate field-relevant performance in an unshielded and time-varying indoor environment, we measured elevator-operation-induced magnetic perturbations in an eight-story building with the sensor positioned on the third floor near the upper shaft region.
 Across standoff distances from 1.25~m to 10~m, the raw time traces revealed repeatable, event-resolved signatures attributable to door operation, elevator car motion, and counterweight motion in an MRL traction configuration.
-To improve reproducibility of event timing under reduced SNR at larger distances, we introduced two lightweight, model-agnostic feature traces: a derivative-based short-time energy $E(t)$ that emphasizes transition instants and a windowed spectral entropy $H(t)$ that captures changes in spectral structure.
-These timing markers enabled consistent event localization and peak-amplitude extraction across distances without requiring a detailed source model.
+To support event timing analysis under reduced SNR at larger distances, we employed two lightweight, model-agnostic feature traces drawn from the magnetic anomaly detection literature: a derivative-based short-time energy $E(t)$ that emphasizes transition instants and a windowed spectral entropy $H(t)$ that captures changes in spectral structure.
+These auxiliary features, used alongside the raw magnetic-field time series, aided event localization and peak-amplitude extraction across distances without requiring a detailed source model.

 Using the event-resolved amplitudes, we quantified distance-dependent trends on log--log scales.
 The door-related signature exhibited a dipole-like decay approaching $\Delta B_{\mathrm{Door}}\propto D^{-3}$ over the measured range, consistent with an effectively localized disturbance near the entrance region.
 In contrast, the car and counterweight signatures displayed distance-dependent effective slopes and curvature on log--log plots, indicating that a single universal power-law exponent is insufficient to describe practical elevator sources under a door-referenced standoff definition.
 Together, these results provide an empirical benchmark for range-resolved magnetic-perturbation sensing in unshielded and realistic building environments using a scalar OPAM.